stephanemouton/VFD-WCN/README.md

 #### Set Charset

 Set the VFD charset.
 See your WN operational manual documentation for char code.
-During initilisation, WN VFD is automatically set up to 0x31 = Code Page 850.
+During initialisation, WN VFD is automatically set up to 0x31 = Code Page 850.
 Don't change it unless you really have specific need, this would cause issues with write_msg function.

 Character tables are available in : http://www.wincor-nixdorf.com/internet/cae/servlet/contentblob/614268/publicationFile/60592/BA6x_Character_Appendix_english.pdf